| Title: | Cite 'R' Packages on the Fly in 'R Markdown' and 'Quarto' |

-Creates a preformatted citation of R or an R package.
+Creates a preformatted citation for R or an R package.
 This

-function should normally only be used in an R Markdown or Quarto document,
+function is normally used within an R Markdown or Quarto document, where

-file specified in the YAML header if no
+default) .bib file specified in the YAML header if no reference for the

 pkg |

-Creates a list of package citations that can be turned into a
+Creates a list of package citations that can be converted into a

 character string or data frame.
-This function should normally only be used
+This function is normally used within an R

-in an R Markdown or Quarto document, in which case pkrt_list()
+Markdown or Quarto document, where pkrt_list() automatically references

 ... |